pond/dnd/party_ripa/journals/campaign_7/part_8.md

 ## Session 8 (2023-07-11)
 ### Day 5, around 8pm

 We've finished battling.
 We have found an interesting amulet and this piques Francesc's interest - she investigates more.
 Nat 20+6!
-She focuses on the spell caster orcs in particular.
+She focuses on the spellcaster orcs in particular.
 She finds various bits of jewellery that look valuable and a strange kind of tablet with writing on, but shaped in a kind of totem shape, resembling a boar; it looks like some kind of code of laws.
 There's a basic large warm cloak intact which Francesc takes, but most other clothing and equipment are damaged.
 There's some kind of crown fashioned from deer antlers, which isn't magical but clearly has ceremonial significance - it goes into the bag of holding, just in case.
 Finally, Francesc finds a component pouch with little of interest inside - except a small diamond, which we estimate is worth around 300gp!

 We discuss our next moves.
 Eloise wants to tend to the wounded, hoping that she can convince them not to continue cutting down the forest.
 Penny wants to help and uses as much lay-on-hands pool as she has available.
 This is Falcon's area so he'll stay too.